 Recycling bread bags work for a while and are a good budget option, but if you don’t buy much bread from the supermarket you’ll find this one a bit trickier!
 You have to also remember to clean out the bag as best as you can as well.
 If you leave crumbs in there they’ll go mouldy quickly and pass it on to your fresh bread – not good.

 You can, of course, by some specific bread storage bags like this one which is basically a nice cotton/linen bag.
 Sometimes you’ll find bread bags have plastic inside them too to help restrict airflow.
-You’ll need to be aware of keeping it free from crumbs for the same reason as recycling the shop bread bags, but other than that I found that it worked quite well.
+You’ll need to be aware of keeping it free from crumbs for the same reason as recycling the shop bread bags, but other than that I found that they worked quite well.
 Some people find it doesn’t work at all though, your mileage may vary!
 As I said above, I think what can make it ineffective is where you keep your bread bag – if it’s a hot place it might make the bread too hot inside and of course it will be a breeding ground for mould.

-If you’re trying to keep plastic down in your life then a cotton bag might also do the trick for you, or simply get a clean tea towel and wrap it in that.
+If you’re trying to keep plastic down in your life then make sure that it doesn’t have a lining or simply get a clean tea towel and wrap it in that.

 Bread bins are a good idea too and can keep all your bread contained in a nice area on your work surface.
-I tend to combine them with a more close covering like a tea towel or a bread bag so that air doesn’t dry them out especially once cut.
+I tend to combine them with a more close covering like a tea towel or a bread bag so that air doesn’t dry them out, especially once cut.
 There are so many to choose from but you can’t go wrong with something like this sleek Brabantia roll top bin.